C-bowman/midas/docs/source/likelihoods_module.rst

 Uncertainty models
 ------------------

-.. autoclass:: ConstantUncertainty
+As an alternative to passing fixed estimates of the uncertainties on measured data to likelihood function classes, a model for the uncertainties can be given instead, allowing them to vary.

-.. autoclass:: LinearUncertainty
+.. autoclass:: midas.likelihoods.ConstantUncertainty

-from midas.likelihoods.uncertainties import UncertaintyModel
+.. autoclass:: midas.likelihoods.LinearUncertainty

 Abstract base classes